The packaging-free supermarket in Shopify

 Services we provided

 Pieter Pot wants to do away with all the polluting packaging used in regular supermarkets.
 Their solution?
 Getting rid of packaging throughout the logistic chain of their sustainable, online supermarket.
 Suppliers deliver in bulk, and customers get their groceries delivered in glass jars with a refundable deposit on it.
-That the concept is popular is an understatement: there is currently a waiting list of 20.000, and by the end of 2021 Pieter Pot will operate in Belgium as well.
+That the concept is popular is an understatement: there is currently a waiting list of 20.000, and since 2021 Pieter Pot operates in Belgium as well.

 How to turn a webshop into a supermarket